 The German astronomer Johann Bode introduced this constellation on his Uranographia star atlas of 1801 to commemorate Johannes Gutenberg’s invention of the printing press some 350 years earlier.
 It lay in what is now the northern part of Puppis, the stern of the ship Argo, between Canis Major and the hind legs of Monoceros.
-It consisted of the press, a box of movable type, some rollers and other paraphernalia.
+It consisted of the press, a box of movable type with composing stick, two inking pads, and other paraphernalia.

 Officina Typographica, invented by Johann Bode and shown on his

 Uranographia atlas of 1801.
 To the north of it can be seen part of the